Alcohol-Free Drinks in Recovery: The Honest Answer

 If you're considering AF drinks as part of your recovery, honest self-assessment matters more than general advice.
 Consider:

 Where are you in recovery?
 Early sobriety is different from established recovery.
-Most guidance suggests greater caution in the first months and years.
+Most clinical guidance suggests greater caution in the first months and years.

 What are your triggers?
 Do the taste and smell of beer specifically trigger cravings for you?
 Or are your triggers more situational (stress, certain people, particular emotions)?